-Once this occurs, pressure on the nerves usually becomes more evident as the openings surrounding the spinal nerves begin to get smaller and the long spinal ligaments slacken.
-The annulus (the outer rings of the disc) also begin to weaken and develop cracks and the middle of the disc might begin to press on the weak annulus and/or squeeze out of the annulus -- an occurrence that is commonly referred to as a herniated disc.
+When this happens, pressure on the nerves usually becomes more evident as the openings surrounding the spinal nerves begin to decrease in size and the long spinal ligaments loosen.
+The annulus or the outer rings of the disc also become weaker and begin to develop cracks, while the middle of the disc might begin to press on the weak annulus and/or squeeze out of the annulus.
+This occurrence is commonly known as a herniated disc.

-Surgeons may decide (in conjunction with the patient) to perform a discectomy, which involves removing the disc and disc fragments between vertebrae that will be fused.
-If the symptoms that the individual suffers from stems from the discs, the discectomy should stop those symptoms from occurring.
+Surgeons, along with the patient, may decide to perform a discectomy that involves taking the disc and disc fragments out from between vertebrae that will be fused together.
+If the symptoms that the individual suffers from stem from the discs, the discectomy should stop them from occurring.

-When the surgeon removes the disc, the spinal bones are spread apart in preparation to receive a bone graft.
-The graft can be taken from either the top of the pelvis bone or a natural substitute (allograft) can be used.
-The graft holds the vertebrae apart, enlarging the space and taking the pressure off of the nerves.
+Once the surgeon takes the disc out, the spinal bones are spread apart in preparation for a bone graft.
+The graft can come from either the top of the pelvis bone or a natural substitute or allograft can be used instead.
+The graft, which holds the vertebrae apart, makes the space larger and accordingly takes the pressure off of the nerves.

-Once the bones are fused together, no movement takes place.
-That being the case, keeping the injured/sore portion of the neck steady will help to alleviate pain and prevent further wear on the areas inside the fused portion.
-Also, neck fusions have been shown to decrease the size of any existing bone spurs and keep new ones from occurring.
-The ultimate hope is that the individual getting the neck fusion will not have cervical disease-related issues or pain in the future.
+Once the bones are fused, no movement can occur.
+That said, keeping the injured or sore part of the neck stable will help lessen the pain and avoid further wear on the areas inside the fused portion.
+Additionally, neck fusions have been shown to reduce the size of existing bone spurs and keep new ones from happening.
+The ultimate hope is that the individual receiving the neck fusion will not have cervical disease-related issues or pain later in life.

-It is important for individuals to be aware, however, that there is a risk of something going wrong with ACDF, including but not limited to complications related to nerve damage, infections, bone graft issues, anesthesia and ongoing pain.
+As with all surgeries, it is important to note, however, that there are a number of risks associated with the ACDF procedure, such as complications related to nerve damage, infections, bone graft issues, anesthesia and ongoing pain, to name a few.

-If you are undergoing a neck fusion surgery after an accident and wondering how you are going to stay financially afloat while you recover, lawsuit funding (often referred to as a lawsuit loan) from Injury Funds Now (IFN) may be your answer.
+If you are going to have neck fusion surgery after an accident and you are wondering how you are going to meet your financial obligations while you recover, lawsuit funding, which is often referred to as a lawsuit loan, from Injury Funds Now (IFN) may be your answer.

-Funds from IFN can help you pay daily expenses and your mortgage or rent, as well as any of your fusion-related medical bills.
-Best of all, the funds can be obtained at no risk to you and if you lose your case, you will not have to pay back a penny.
+As founders in the industry, the funds you receive from IFN can help you stay on top of your daily expenses, including your mortgage or rent, and any of your fusion-related medical bills.
+Best of all, there’s no risk to you and if you lose your case, you will not have to pay back one dime.

-Applying for a lawsuit loan is simple and can be done online.
-Once approved, you can receive your funds the next day in most cases.
-If you have been injured in an incident or automobile accident and find yourself out of work due to a neck fusion or any other surgery, apply today and find out how we can help you.
+Applying for a Florida lawsuit loan is simple and can be done online.
+Once approved, you can receive your funds within 24 hours in most cases.
+If you have been hurt in an incident or automobile collision and you find yourself out of work due to a neck fusion or any other type of surgery, call us at 1-866-68-FUNDS (38637) or apply online today and find out how we can help you.

 *DISCLAIMER: The term "loan" or "loans," where used to describe lawsuit funding is not an accurate legal or financial definition of the transaction.
 IT IS NOT A LOAN.
 The transaction is a non-recourse purchase of a portion of the proceeds of a potential future case award or settlement.
 A loan is a transaction that always requires repayment.
 Our lawsuit funding only requires repayment if the plaintiff receives a favorable recovery.
 If the plaintiff loses their case, they do not repay anything.